null

 The ASET tool gathers as much information on a diamond’s brilliance as possible.
 The data is indicated on a diamond certification.
 The onus is on the diamond shopper to check with the retailer that their certifications contain ASET details.

-How Does ASET Work?
+How Does ASET Work

 Generally, symmetrically perfect cuts sparkle the most because they resemble an ideal compound mirror.
 Therefore, the diamond features as many facets/angles as possible, with each facet creating its mirror reflections.